By: Marty S.

 In addition, it is recommended that Kaphas eat 3 regular meals a day, but skipping breakfast is completely fine.
 Regardless, lunch should be your biggest meal of the day, and dinner should be a light meal.

-If you would like personalized skin care recommendations, please fill out this form.
+Fill out this form to get a free skin care consultation.
 You will receive a response from us soon.

 Go natural.
 It is good karma!